Thread Brow Lift in Scottsdale, AZ 85260

 Day 1Immediate Lifting Effect

 The threads instantly lift the brow.
-Some swelling and mild asymmetry are normal and will resolve.
+Some swelling and mild asymmetry are normal and usually resolve as the tissue settles.

 Week 1-2Early Recovery